 The vermiform appendix is an intraperitoneal structure.
 The appendix is suspended by a small triangular fold of the peritoneum originated from the posterior/left layer of mesentery of the ileum.
 It’s termed the mesentery of appendix or mesoappendix.
 The appendicular artery runs inside the free margin of mesoappendix.
 Sometimes the mesoappendix neglects to get to the apex of appendix.

-The appendix is provided by just one appendicular artery, a branch of inferior division of ileocolic artery.
+The appendix is supplied by just one appendicular artery, a branch of inferior division of ileocolic artery.
 It enters behind the terminal part of the ileum to goes into the mesoappendix and runs in its free margin to get to the tip of appendix that is the least vascular part.
 The appendicularartery is an end artery.
 When the mesoappendix is short, the appendicular artery rests directly on the appendicular wall near the tip of appendix.
 In appendicitis, this part of the artery is changed and thrombosed, resulting in gangrenous change in the tip that might perforate.

 The vein corresponds to the artery and drains into the superior mesenteric vein which in turn drains into the portal vein.